-During the 2013-2014 academic year, Gateway fenced in all areas where students transition from class to class.
+The Gateway High School campus is completely secured with fencing in all areas where students transition from class to class.
 Visitors now have to enter the Administration building and scan a valid ID before entering campus.
 Administrators and staff conduct walkthroughs of common areas and classrooms to ensure that students are safe.